williamjhyland/demo_ros2_ws_deploy/README.md

-# demo_ros2_ws_deploy
+# ROS2 WS
-A ROS2 work space to be deployed to a ROS2 Humble environment.
+This repo contains generic ROS2 Humble tutorials.
+This repo is intended to be used to demonstrate a code base that needs to be deployed through Viam Code Management Modules.